We will never sell, distribute or lease any information that we hold of yours to third parties.

 From time to time it may be necessary for us to update this policy and we reserve the right to do so.
 Please check this page at your convenience to make sure you are happy with any changes we make.

 Below is a list of all the personal information we may collect and store when you contact Alder Vineyard.

 - Delivery/Billing Address – if you make a purchase through aldervineyard.uk

 How And Why We Collect Your Personal Data

 We limit our personal data collection to the basic information we require to carry out a purchase and to send bi-monthly email marketing.
-Through making a purchase at Alder Vineyard you are giving us consent to use your provided personal data (First and Last Name, Email Address, Delivery/Billing Address) to carry out your purchase.
+Through making a purchase at Alder Vineyard you are giving us consent to use your provided personal data (First and Last Name, Email Address, Telephone number, Birthday, Delivery/Billing Address) to carry out your purchase.
 This data is mandatory to make a purchase through aldervineyard.uk as without it we are unable to process the payment and ensure our products are delivered to you.
 If you opt to create an account at checkout these details will be securely stored within our website database that is secured by a valid SSL certificate.
-We will only contact you through our bi-monthly email marketing if you have given your explicit consent and you have the right to remove yourself from our contact list at any point.
+We will only contact you through our bi-weekly email marketing if you have given your explicit consent and you have the right to remove yourself from our contact list at any point.